AnnoyedSloth/CruelJustice/README.md

 # CruelJustice
-This project is personal UE4 game making project for studying.
+This project is personal UE4 game making project for study.
 To operate this project properly, you must add following assets.
 Which can be downloaded from Epic Games Market Place.
 Mostly they're for free but several assets aren't.